seapage/flashcardreactnative/README.md

+To get application you need make:
+`npm install` - to install all neeed components

+later you can emulate aplication by:

+`npm run ios` - emulating ios (Computer with OSX needed) `npm run android` - emulating androidnp

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).